NIVeriStandAdd-Ons/Diagnostics-Custom-Device/README.md

 Diagnostics-Addon
 =========================

-### MAJOR UPDATE ###

-THIS VERSION HAS MAJOR CHANGES.
-THESE CHANGES WILL BREAK ANY PREVIOUS ADDON CONFIGURATION.
-TO USE, DELETE THE OLDER VERSION DIAGNOSTIC ADDON, UINSTALL THE ADDON USING THE NI PACKAGE MANAGER, REMOVE THE XNET DATABASE FROM ANY RT TARGETS, INSTALL THIS VERSION, AND MANUALLY RE-ADD THE ADDON.

 ### Description ###

 This addon reads DIDs, PIDs, and DTCs.
 It writes CPIDs and clears DTCs.
 It can also control IO and start/stop/read routines.
 It does this over various protocols with varying levels of support.
 GMLAN, KWP, and UDS are supported.
 Please review the in addon help for a full list of available commands.